Are Power Inverters Bad For Your Car?

 Turn Off Switch Off

-This segment cannot be emphasized enough.
+This section cannot be emphasized enough.

 Get The Power (Wattage) Right